Neguse announces candidacy for Democratic caucus chair - Local News 8

 By Annie Grayer, CNN

-Rep. Joe Neguse of Colorado said in a letter to Democratic House colleagues Thursday that he is running for Caucus Chair, the fourth highest position among Democrats if they maintain their majority and third if they switch to the minority.
+Rep. Joe Neguse of Colorado said in a letter to Democratic House colleagues Thursday that he is running for Caucus Chair, the fifth highest position among Democrats if they maintain their majority and fourth if they switch to the minority.
 Neguse currently serves as the co-chair of the Democratic Policy and Communications Committee.

 The current chair of the Democratic caucus, Hakeem Jeffries is term limited in his position.
 Jeffries, who has long been seen as a possible successor to House Speaker Nancy Pelosi, is term limited in his position.
 Pelosi has not announced what her plans are following the midterms.

-Note: CORRECTION: This story has been updated to correct that the House Democratic Caucus chair position is currently the fifth highest ranked position in the majority and the fourth highest when in the minority.